 Contact a Few Attorneys Directly

-Another way to find a good attorney is to pick up the phone.
+Another way to find a good attorney, such as a flu vaccine injury lawyer, is to pick up the phone.
 You can contact your state’s bar association or even your county’s bar association.
 They’ll be happy to provide you with a list of referrals.

 But you can also contact law firms as well.
 Doing so will give you a good idea of what you can expect from both the law firm and the lawyer.